vrnaik/docker/README.md

-## Cheatsheet for Docker by Vikas Naik
+## Docker Cheatsheet by Vikas Naik

 all core Docker features including Dockerfiles and Docker Compose.